 Break a leg is reflective of theater superstition.
 In the theater, it’s often thought that if you want to keep something bad from happening during a performance you should say that thing and the opposite will occur.

-This is why actors will say break a leg.
-They want to ensure that the opposite will happen and no one will get injured during a performance.
+This is why other actors will say break a leg.
+They want to ensure that the opposite will happen and that no one will get injured during a performance.
 Saying break a leg is also supposed to help keep other mishaps at bay.

 Some people who say break a leg are unlikely to ever say good luck.
 While this may not apply to all the performers who use the former phrase, those who don’t say good luck think that using that phrase will actually bring bad luck.

 In other words, they avoid saying good luck because of superstitions that make them feel that saying good luck will bring bad luck to the performance.
 If you’re backstage and notice that everyone around you is saying good luck, feel free to do the same.